Subj: Advice for skinny guys on how to build muscle. Plus, my 60 pound weight gain transformation.

-You burn calories just by being alive.
-Your burning calories right now reading this article.
-You burn calories around the clock, even in your in your sleep.
+You burn calories just by living.
+You’re burning calories right now reading this article.
+You burn calories around the clock – 24/7/365, even when you’re asleep.

-You’re body never truly rests until you die.
-It’s constantly burning calories so you constantly need to eat otherwise calories end up as metabolic fuel with nothing left over to build muscle.
+For this reason, you constantly need to eat or else calories end up as metabolic fuel with nothing left over to build muscle.

-Calories are found in the three macronutrients: Protein, carbohydrates and fats.
+There are three macronutrients that provide calories: Protein, carbohydrates and fats.

-Protein was abtley named because it literally means”most important” in latin.
-Hippocrates who is known as the Father of Modern Medicine, names protein because he understood it’s importance in building healthy body tissue.
+Protein literally means “most important”.
+It was named by Hippocrates, the Father of Modern Medicine, because of it’s critical role in building healthy body tissue.

-Good sources of protein are beef, chicken, eggs, fish and beans.
+Good sources of protein are beef, chicken, turkey, eggs, fish, nuts and beans.

-Carbohydrates are a quick source of energy.
-They hydrate your muscles and provided efficient nutrient delivery.
+Carbs bring water into your cells and provided efficient nutrient delivery to muscle.
 Carbohydrates digest quickly and are an easy way to add extra calories to your diet.

 Carbohydrate rich sources are rice, oatmeal, break, grains, and potatoes.

-Your body chemistry will determine the rate at which you gain muscle and the amount of muscle you can build.
-The ‘male’ hormone Testosterone is the key component in developing masculine features, strong bones, reduced body fat and building muscle.
+The ‘male’ hormone, testosterone is the key component in developing masculine features, strong bones, reduced body fat and building muscle.

-Sources of healthy Fats are Grass fed dairy products whole milk and butter, olive oil, coconuts and whole eggs.
+Healthy fat sources are Grass fed dairy products, whole milk and butter, olive oil, coconuts and whole eggs.